softsideoftech/content/pages/corporate-honeymoon.md

 So I continued and encouraged Clara's engineering tendencies.
 I planned for the long-term and made our short-term business success secondary.

-I had supported what turned out to be a two-month refactoring project that took almost half our team.
-That was 5% of our engineering runway right there!
+I had supported what turned out to be a two-month refactoring project that occupied almost half of our team.
+That was a whole man-year of engineering time right there!

 We then invested in a couple of man-years into engineering and office productivity.
 Because, hey, everyone is happier when things "just work".
 Even though the office might not be around in 24 months.